Kamloops is named for the version of the Shuswap word “Tk’emlups” meaning “meeting of the waters”.

 Contractor: Broley and Martin of Fernie and Vancouver

 Description: The building faces north and is a three story red coloured brick and stone structure.
 The building is located on landscaped grounds on the west side of the centre of Kamloops.

 Note: The first court house, a small white-washed log cabin, was erected in 1873 at the west end of town.
 With the subsequent railway survey and construction in 1885, a new wood-frame court house was built at the corner of Victoria Street and First Avenue to serve the growing town site.
 Quickly outgrown by the burgeoning population, a grant of $20,000 for a new court house and offices was issued by the province in 1907.
 The courthouse and perimeter wall were completed in 1909, and the Land Registry added to the rear in 1911.
 The cost of construction of the third courthouse was $79,403.

-Courthouse – Kamloops
+Law Courts – Kamloops

 Location: 455 Columbia Street / 4th Avenue